AlphaKretin/bastion-bot/README.md

 `imageUrlAnime` is a link to a source for anime card images.
 Bastion will append the ID of the card, then ".png".
 This field is optional - if it is missing, Bastion will default to `imageUrl`.

 `imageUrlCustom` is a link to a source for custom card images.
 Bastion will append the ID of the card, then ".png".
 This field is optional - if it is missing, Bastion will default to `imageUrl`.

+`imageExt` is the file type Bastion will expect your image source to contain, as a file extension starting with the `.`.
+This field is optional - if it is missing, Bastion will default to what you see above.

 `scriptUrl` is a link to a source for card scripts - either official ones, or all of them.
 Bastion will append the ID of the card, then ".lua".
 This field is optional - if it is missing, functions that require scripts will be disabled and the following fields will be ignored: `scriptUrlAnime`, and `scriptUrlCustom`.